albirrkarim/web-sota/Readme.md

 I divide State of The Art (SOTA) into few category that divide the kind of web you want to build:

-## Landing Page, Information Page, Blog
+## A. Landing Page, Information Page, Blog

 Characteristic: